EVEREST | Nepal

 How should I pack?

-For the trip to base camp climbers will need to pack in two separate duffels: a base camp duffel and a trekking duffel.
-Climber’s base camp duffel will not be accessible while on the trek to Lobuche en route to base camp and should contain all of your climbing gear (crampons, axes, down suit etc) and items you won’t need until Lobuche.
-Your trekking duffel will contain everything you will need for the trip to base camp including your trekking gear, rain gear, street clothes, and a light sleeping bag.
+For the trip to Everest Base Camp, climbers will need to pack in two separate duffels: a base camp duffel and a trekking duffel.
+The climber’s base camp duffel will not be accessible during the trek to Lobuche East or on the route to Everest Base Camp.
+It should contain all of your climbing gear (crampons, axes, down suit, etc) and items you won’t need until your Lobuche East acclimatization climb.
+Your trekking duffel will include everything you need for the trip to Everest Base Camp, including trekking gear, rain gear, street clothes, and a light sleeping bag.
 Trekkers will have everything with them in one duffel.
-Please keep everything you will need with you such as medications and medical supplies.
+Please keep everything you need with you, including medications and medical supplies.
 What will go in your trekking and base camp duffels will be covered in more detail in Kathmandu.
-Pack an additional small lightweight duffel in your luggage to leave street, travel clothes and things you won’t need on the expedition at the hotel in Kathmandu
+Pack an additional small lightweight duffel in your luggage to leave street, travel clothes, and things you won’t need on the expedition at the hotel in Kathmandu.

 What is the food like on the climb?

-At Base Camp CTSS has the best chefs and food, hands down.
-Our teams are consistently blown away by the quality of food and hygiene at base camp considering where we are in the world.
-Our head chef trains at 5 star restaurants during the off season.
+At Everest Base Camp, CTSS has the best chefs and food, hands down.
+Our teams are consistently blown away by the quality of food and hygiene at Everest Base Camp, considering where we are in the world.
+Our head chef trains at 5-star restaurants during the off-season.
 Think lemon crepes, cheese omelettes, chicken cordon bleu, pizza, fresh fruit almost daily, fresh salads, steaks, apple pie, fresh croissants and cinnamon rolls, and moist chocolate cake.
-We get shipments of fresh meat, fruit, vegetable, and other supplies weekly.
-Dave Hahn, non-Sherpa Everest summit record holder with 15 summits said about our head chef Kumar, “A real pro.
+We get shipments of fresh meat, fruit, vegetables, and other supplies weekly.
+Dave Hahn, non-Sherpa Everest summit record holder with 15 summits, shared this about Chef Kumar, “A real pro.
 Kumar is the reason I kept climbing in the Himalayas as long as I did.”

-I have dietary requirements, can you cater for those?
+I have dietary requirements.
+Can you cater to those?

-Yes, our chefs are amazing on Everest and are well versed in catering for a wide variety of dietary requirements and allergies.
-Please feel free to chat to us about your needs.
+Yes, our chefs on Everest are amazing and well-versed in catering to a wide variety of dietary requirements and allergies.
+Please let us know in advance about your needs.

 Why do I need to bring my own snacks?

-We do a big Costco run for group snack and meal food for the mountain and will have lots of good stuff but we want to make sure everyone has the food that they need.
-Even people who aren’t usually picky about food can get really particular about what they can digest on Everest due to the extreme altitude and getting lots of calories is hugely important.
-Gu packs, shot blocks, nuts, Snickers bars, cheese, etc… whatever it is that you know you can eat when you don’t want to eat anything is best.
-Getting speciality and familiar food can be difficult in Nepal so it’s best you bring what you love from home.
-Also, bring a good supply of cough drops or hard candy as you might like them in the dry air.
-We’ll have some for the team but people seem to go through them really quickly.
+We do a big Costco run for group snacks and meals for the mountain, and we’ll have lots of good stuff, but we want to make sure everyone has the food they need.
+Even people who aren’t usually picky about food can get really particular about what they can digest on Everest due to the extreme altitude, and getting lots of calories is really important.
+Gu packs, shot blocks, nuts, candy bars, cheese, etc, whatever it is that you know you can eat when you don’t want to eat anything is best.
+Getting specialty and familiar foods can be challenging in Nepal, so bring what you love from home.
+Also, bring a good supply of cough drops or hard candy, as you might like them in the dry air.
+We’ll have some for the team, but people go through them quickly.

 How safe is the food and water?